Motivation in Radisson Hotel in Dubai Research Paper

 Discussion of Expected Results

 The managers and economists of Radisson Hotels in Dubai will analyze the expected results of the strategy, which will be used in concluding the processes of decreasing the level of guests’ satisfaction.
-The results should be consistent with Wang and Krakover (2008) findings: that there is a positive correlation between services processes theory and employee motivation.
+The results should be consistent with Wang and Krakover’s (2008) findings: that there is a positive correlation between services processes theory and employee motivation.

 These findings are unsurprising because service processes theory does not only take into account the physical features of the hotel but also other service processes.
-As such, increasing the level of service for the employees in the Radisson Hotels entails employee motivation, customers’ satisfaction, and delivering the pledge.
+As such, increasing the level of service for the employees in the Radisson Hotels entails employee motivation, customer satisfaction, and delivering the pledge.

-There is a positive correlation between job redesign, training, applause and team work employee motivation.
+There is a positive correlation between job redesign, training, applause and teamwork employee motivation.
 This stems from the fact that these variables help to differentiate one company from the rest in cases where there is stiff competition since it acquires core values that are in line with the cultural heritage of a given place (O’Cass & Grace, 2004).

-Moreover, there is a positive correlation between technology innovation and workers’ satisfaction, perhaps due to the fact that enhancing employees’ interaction through the social media depicts that the firm is closely associated with the activities of the people and that the company does not only consider its customers as assets, but people who are attracted to innovation.
+Moreover, there is a positive correlation between technology innovation and workers’ satisfaction, perhaps due to the fact that enhancing employees’ interaction through the social media depicts that the firm is closely associated with the activities of the people and that the company does not only consider its customers as assets but people who are attracted to innovation.

 The results, however, are likely to show a negative correlation between financial motivations and employees satisfaction.
 These findings are consistent with some empirical studies, reporting that a number of employees are not interested with relationship-oriented work because at the end of the day, performance is always evaluated at an individual level as opposed to a team level (Soltani, 2003).